sagarbuddhic/questions/README.md

 **Virtualization**

 Virtualization is the means of employing software (such as Hypervisor) to create a virtual version of a resource such as a server, data storage, or application

+AWS ECS is just a logical grouping (cluster) of EC2 instances, and all the EC2 instances part of an ECS act as Docker host i.e. ECS can send command to launch a container on them (EC2).
+If you already have an EC2, and then launch ECS, you'll still have a single instance.
+If you add/register (by installing the AWS ECS Container Agent) the EC2 to ECS it'll become the part of the cluster, but still a single instance of EC2.

+To simplify it further, if you have launched an Amazon ECS with no EC2 instances added to it, it's good for nothing i.e. you can't do anything about it.
+ECS makes sense only once one (or more) EC2 instances are added to it.

+The next confusing thing here is the container term - which is not fully virtualized machine instances, and Docker is one technology we can use to create container instances.
+Docker is a utility you can install on our machine, which makes it a Docker host, and on this host you can create containers (same as virtual machines - but much more light-weight).
+To sum up, ECS is just about clustering of EC2 instances, and uses Docker to instantiate containers/instances/virtual machines on these (EC2) hosts.

 **Virtualization vs Containerization**